miladrahimi/phprouter/README.md

 * **v4.x.x (LTS)**
 * v3.x.x (Unsupported)

-The versions *v2* and *v1* are not available in this repository, please consider an upgrade to the new versions if you are still using them.
+The versions *v2* and *v1* are not available in this repository, please consider an upgrade to the newer versions if you are still using them.

 ## Installation